Greavsie: The BT Sport Film charts the rise, fall and rebirth of Jimmy Greaves

 Jimmy Greaves, who turned 80 in February, was a genuine great with statistics comparable to Cristiano Ronaldo and Lionel Messi who sank to the very depths of despair off the football pitch.

-But he has never been recognised in any honours list, he missed England’s crowning glory at the 1966 World Cup and his unique story hasn’t reached modern audiences.
+But he missed England’s crowning glory at the 1966 World Cup and his unique story hasn’t reached modern audiences.

 Greavsie, the latest instalment in BT Sport’s acclaimed series of feature-length documentaries, tells the tale of the meteoric rise, tragic fall and glorious reinvention of one of England’s greatest strikers with rarely seen archive footage and interviews with some of the game’s biggest names.